rduplain/memo/startups-for-people-with-problems.md

 few words, take a good deal (and make revenue a top priority).
 But with an acceptable level of risk.
-If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased a value lower than the previous round--which is _not good_.
+If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased at a value lower than the previous round--which is _not good_ (see #3.5 below).

 The seed round is often called the angel round, because the amounts (10s or 100s of thousands) are more appropriate to individuals of high net worth